Erasmus+ School Education Mobility

 Who Can Take Part in a Mobility Project?

-- For Staff Mobility projects:
+• For Staff Mobility projects

 Participants could include teachers, school leaders and all other non-teaching experts and staff working in school education.
 Non-teaching staff can also take part: this could be people working in school education such as teacher assistants, pedagogical advisors, or psychologists.
-It could also be people working in organisations active in school education like school inspectors, counsellors, policy coordinators in charge of school education, and so on. - For Learner Mobility projects:
+It could also be people working in organisations active in school education like school inspectors, counsellors, policy coordinators in charge of school education, and so on.
+Schools and other organisations active in the field of school education and early childhood education and care can apply to Léargas for funding.

-Pupils can take part if they are enrolled in an education programme at the sending school. - For Other Supported Activities
+Pupils can take part if they are enrolled in an education programme at the sending school.

 Invited experts, hosting teachers and educators in training can apply.